SEO – what is it all about anyway?

 There are three main areas to consider in SEO:

 Content, back-links and popularity all contribute to your page being ranked highly.
-I will discuss the area of Content in this blog and will endeavour to cover the other two areas at a later stage.
+I will discuss the area of Content in this blog and will endeavour to cover the other two areas in later blogs.

 In short content should always be relevant to your products and services and it should be engaging to your audience.
 On-line content involves a little more than just good relevant writing and images.
 Keywords should be researched before developing content.